 • The victim was trespassing on private property at the time of the attack

 Even if these factors are relevant to your case, it may still be possible to recover compensation on other grounds.
-Our experienced dog bite attorneys will evaluate your case for free and help you understand your legal options.
-Just give us a quick call today to schedule your free case review.
+An experienced dog bite attorney will evaluate your case and help you understand your legal options.

 How Long Do I Have to File a Dog Bite Lawsuit in Florida?